Packed with character, charm and a whole lot of history, owning a historic home is well worth the effort.

 - Golden creeping Jenny (zones 5-9 only)

 Many bungalows and other Craftsman style homes sit on a fairly small lot making their yards and gardens limited in space.
-Layering is the key to utilizing the space most efficiently.
+Layering is the key to utilizing the plot of land most efficiently.

-Start with low growing ground covers at the curb followed by perennials and shrubs and finally with small, ornamental trees next to the porch.
+Start with low growing ground covers at the curb followed by perennials and shrubs and finish with small, ornamental trees next to the porch.

 For lots of color and blooms throughout the year plant: